rust-lang/rfcs/text/0000-target-feature-runtime.md

 ## Rationale

-This approach satisfies all self-imposed constraints:
+This approach satisfies all considered use-cases:

-* **zero-cost abstraction**: the APIs provided just call the run-time.
-If the user can do better than, e.g., the run-time provided by Rust, they can just override it with their own.
+* `libcore`, `liballoc` and other `#![no_std]` libraries and applications can just use the run-time feature detection macros to use extra CPU features, when available.
+This will happen automatically if a meaningful run-time is linked, but will not introduce unsoundness if no run-time is available, since all features are then reported as disabled.

-* **don't pay for what you don't use**: programs that never do run-time feature detection, never call any of the APIs.
-LTO should be able to optimize the run-time away.
-If it isn't, users can provide their own "empty" run-time.
+* **user-space applications**: can implement run-times that query the operating system for features, or use CPU instructions for those architectures in which they are not privileged.
+They can cache the results in various ways, or disable target-feature detection completely if they so desired, e.g., by providing a run-time that always returns false.
+By default, `libstd` will provide a run-time that's meaningful for user-space, such that these applications don't have to do anything, and such that their `#![no_std]` dependencies like `libcore` can perform run-time feature detection.

-* **99.9%** This enables `libcore`, `liballoc`, and `#![no_std]` libraries in general to do run-time feature detection.
-The majority of Rust users, benefits from that silently even though they might never use this feature themselves.
+* **privileged applications**: OS kernels and embedded applications can provide a run-time that satisfies their use case and constraints.

-* **reliable**: the default `#![no_std]` run-time provided by Rust always returns `false`, that is, that a feature is not enabled, such that the run-time feature detection macros will return `true` only for the features enabled at compile-time; this is always correct.
-The `Runtime` trait is also `unsafe` to implement.
+* **cdylibs**: dynamic libraries linked against the standard library get by default the `libstd` run-time.
+If these are `#![no_std]`, but have access to system APIs, e.g., via `libc`, they might be able to just include the `libstd` run-time from crates.io, without having to depend on `libstd` itself.

-* **portable libraries**: libraries that use run-time feature detection are not restricted to `#![std]` binaries anymore - they can be used by `#![no_std]` libraries and binaries as well.
+  Otherwise, they can use their knowledge of the target they are running on to implement their own run-time.

-* **cross-domain**: the run-time provided by Rust by default requires operating system support, that is, for custom targets, no run-time will be provided.
+Implementing a run-time requires an `unsafe` trait impl, making it clear that care must be taken.
+The API requires run-times to just return `false` on unknown features, making them conservative in such a way that prevents unsoundness in safe Rust code.
+If a run-time doesn't support a feature, safe Rust might panic, or run slower, but it will not try to run code that requires an unsupported feature.

-  Users of these targets can use any run-time that satisfies their constraints.
+If a program never performs any run-time feature detection, all detection-related code is dead.
+LTO should be able to remove this code, but if this were to fail, users can always define a dummy run-time that always returns false, and has no caches, etc.

-* **cdylibs**: dynamic libraries get the same default run-time as Rust binaries, i.e., the `libstd` one if `libstd` is linked, and one that returns `false` if the `cdylib` is `#![no_std]`, in which case the `cdylib` can provide their own.
+The run-time feature-detection API dispatches calls to the run-time only when necessary.
+If the default run-time isn't "the best" along some axis for some application, this RFC allows the application to replace them with a better one.

-* **embedded systems**: binaries running on read-only memory (e.g. in a ROM) can implement a run-time that, e.g., does not cache any results, which would require read-write memory, and instead, recomputes results on all invocations, always returns false, contains features for different CPUs pre-computed in read-only memory, and only detects the CPU type, etc. Even when implementing a feature cache, one often needs to choose between using atomics, thread-locals, mutexes, or no synchronization if the application is single-threaded.
-Not all embedded systems support all these features.
+With this RFC, there is no reason not to use the run-time feature detection macros.

 ## Alternatives

-We could not solve this problem.
-In which case, `libcore` can't use run-time feature detection, e.g., to use advanced SIMD instructions.
+We don't have to solve this problem.
+This means that `libcore` and other `#![no_std]` libraries can't use run-time feature detection, and can't benefit, e.g., of advanced SIMD instructions.

 We also could do something different.
 For example, we could provide a "cache" in libcore, and an API for users or only for the standard library, to initialize this cache externally, e.g., during the standard library initialization routine.

-This runs into problems with `cdylibs`, where these routines might not be called.
+This runs into problems with `cdylib`s, where these routines might not be called automatically, potentially requiring C code to have to manually call into `libstd` initialization routines.
 It also runs into problems with often imposing a cost on users, e.g., due to a cache in libcore, even though users might never use it.
 This would be limiting, if e.g. having a cache in read-write memory prevents libcore from being compiled to a read-only binary.
 We would need to feature gate this functionality to avoid these issues.

 It isn't cross-domain either, e.g., an OS kernel would need to disable this functionality, and wouldn't be able to provide their own.
 So while they could